-This program will be accredited in the future.
+This program is accredited by ECO Canada.
 Please contact the MacPhail School of Energy for more information.
 Graduates are eligible for membership in the following professional associations:

-- Association of Science and Engineering Technology Professionals of Alberta (ASET)

-- ECO Canada
+- Association of Science and Engineering Technology Professionals of Alberta (ASET) through certification exam - ECO Canada as a Professional in-training

-- Chemical Institute of Canada (CIC)